AWeebTaku/Daily-Task/Day 3/README.md

-1. Python program to check leap year
+1. Python program to check leap year.

-2. Python Program to Find the Largest Among Three Numbers
+2. Python Program to Find the Largest Among Three Numbers.

-3. Python Program to Check if a Number is Positive, Negative or 0
+3. Python Program to Check if a Number is Positive, Negative or 0.

 4. A toy vendor supplies three types of toys: Battery Based Toys, Key-based Toys, and Electrical Charging Based Toys.
    The vendor gives a discount of 10% on orders for battery-based toys if the order is for more than Rs.
 1000.